Orb and Sceptre: Structure

 The critic Frank Howes finds the opening section of the work more thematically complex than that of Crown Imperial.
 It begins in the key of E major with bright trumpet fanfares before leaping into the march section, heavily syncopated and brightly orchestrated.
 This section moves briefly through what Howes calls a "drastic modulation" into C major before returning to E.

 As with Crown Imperial the middle section is a quieter trio in C, marked meno mosso.
 This theme is heard subdued on the strings, before being repeated in its more stately and grand form.
 The main march section is then heard again, building up to the final hearing of the trio section back in the home key of E. This time Walton uses the whole orchestra, the tune shared between fortissimo strings and fanfare-like brass.
 A short, fast coda ends the piece.

+Instrumentation

-InstrumentationOrb and Sceptre is scored for piccolo, 2 flutes, 2 oboes, English horn, 3 clarinets in A, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in C, 3 trombones, tuba, timpani, snare drum, cymbals, bass drum, tambourine, harp, organ (optional), and strings.
+Orb and Sceptre is scored for piccolo, 2 flutes, 2 oboes, English horn, 3 clarinets in A, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in C, 3 trombones, tuba, timpani, snare drum, cymbals, bass drum, tambourine, harp, organ (optional), and strings.